VascoSch92/an_introduction_to_statistical_learning/README.md

 # An Introduction to Statistical Learning

 Project start date: 25 FEB 2023 \
-Project end date: working in progress :-)
+Project end date: work in progress :-)

 In this repository are the solutions to the exercises of the second edition of the book "An Introduction to Statistical Learning".